Almanac is building a faster doc editor for the remote work era – TechCrunch

 As a document editor, Almanac’s core offering is the ability to keep files organized in the way that companies actually organize themselves.

 One of its hallmark features is the ability to track document changes in a way that makes Google Docs look completely unintelligible.
-User can easily make their own copies of documents, merge them with the original and quickly approve changes.
+Users can easily make their own copies of documents, merge them with the original and quickly approve changes.
 Users can also get approval from their manager or another user in their network and ask for feedback along the way.

-For tasks that require a bit more thought, people can use Almanac to add tasks to another users to-do list inside the documents themselves, a feature that they might have needed a project management tool like Asana to handle in the past.
+For tasks that require a bit more thought, people can use Almanac to add tasks to another user’s to-do list inside the documents themselves, a feature that they might have needed a project management tool like Asana to handle in the past.
 Updates for items a user has been assigned or has assigned to others live inside their own inbox where notifications flow automatically as documents evolve.
 The team believes that functionality like this inside Almanac will help teams cut down on unnecessary Slacking and let the documents speak for themselves.

-The company is quickly iterating itself into new workflows — they recently launched a feature specifically around building and updating handbooks, and they also just shipped a feature called Snippets which allows users to save oft-used blocks of texts so they can quickly build up new documents.
+The company is quickly iterating itself into new workflows — they recently launched a feature specifically around building and updating handbooks, and they also just shipped a feature called Snippets, which allows users to save oft-used blocks of texts so they can quickly build up new documents.

-In a crowded productivity software space, Almanac’s sell relies on users fully committing to the offering, that’s been a central struggle in the post-Microsoft Office era where users have often seen their productivity toolsets swell with tools claiming to cut down on confusion.
+In a crowded productivity software space, Almanac’s sell relies on users fully committing to the offering; that’s been a central struggle in the post-Microsoft Office era, when users have often seen their productivity toolsets swell with tools claiming to cut down on confusion.
 This often isn’t the fault of the tools themselves, but with how organizations adopt new software.
 Almanac hopes that by focusing on common workflows inside documents, its users can resist the urge to open another app and instead realize the gains that come from centralizing feedback in one platform.